Everyone knows how to deal with the dreaded mosquito in Spain but how about flies?

 Flies absolutely hate smoke, add to this the scent of the citronella candle and they will soon disperse.

-Citronella oil placed on a burner also works just as well and both products are highly recommended for using both inside and out to keep flies away.
+Citronella oil placed on a burner also works just as well and both products are highly recommended for use both inside and out to keep flies away.

 If using either the candle or a burner, allow them to burn for approximately 30 minutes before getting the best results.